Standing Together (movement): History

 Standing Together was founded in late 2015, primarily by individuals who had also been active in Israel's 2011 social justice protests.
-Many of the founders were members of the political party Hadash.
+Many of the founders were members of the political coalition Hadash and the Communist Party of Israel.
 They have protested political arrests, evictions in East Jerusalem (including Sheikh Jarrah), the Gaza border protests, during which the IDF killed 223 people, and the planned demolition of Bedouin villages in the Negev.

 By 2018, the movement had about 2,000 registered members, and between 20,000 and 30,000 people participated in Standing Together events that year.
 Before the October 7 attacks, membership had dropped to a few hundred members, but by the end of 2024 it had more than 6,000 members, almost 4,000 of whom were making monthly donations.

 In the summer of 2017, Standing Together protesters blocked several major highways to protest disability benefits being less than minimum wage.
 They also subsequently helped raise money for protesters who had been fined.
-On December 11, 2017, it held its first National Assembly, during which they voted on the movement's leaderships and on suggested proposals.
+On 11 December 2017, it held its first National Assembly, during which they voted on the movement's leaderships and on suggested proposals.

 In 2018, Standing Together worked to spread awareness of, and protest against, Israel’s deportation of African (specifically Eritrean and Sudanese) asylum seekers.
 The movement was able to organize a 20,000 person strong protest in South Tel Aviv against the planned deportations.
 In May 2018, they protested the IDF response to Palestinian protests at the Gazan border, which had resulted in the deaths of more than 60 protesters.
 That month, they also organized protests against the move of the U.S. embassy to Jerusalem.

 In 2019, a small group of activists from Standing Together protested a policy of Barzilai Medical Center that required Arab bus passengers to be questioned before they could enter the hospital.
 Although the policy exempted Arab-Israeli citizens, anecdotal reports had reported Arab-Israeli citizens had also been singled out over the policy.

 In September 2020, the group organized a protest against the Israeli government's response to the COVID-19 pandemic - which the group deemed ineffective - in Tel Aviv.
 The group filled Rabin Square with 1,019 empty chairs, each representing an Israeli death from COVID-19.

 In January 2023 Standing Together organized a 20,000-30,000 person strong protest in Tel Aviv against the new government; later that year, they participated in the 2023 Israeli judicial reform protests against the 2023 Israeli judicial reform enacted by prime minister Benjamin Netanyahu.
 In August 2023, a radio show hosted by the movement's national co-director, Alon-Lee Green, was censured after a right-wing pressure campaign.
 A week later, the show was leaked and published online.
 In late September 2023, the movement held a protest at Dizengoff Square in Tel Aviv to bring attention to the Arabs killed under the policies of security minister Itamar Ben-Gvir.